C-3PFLO/emerald-quests/chapter-5/day-2.md

 > Please fix this code (Hint: There are two things wrong):

-*NOTE: Fixes 0, 1, 2, 4 and 5 are optional.
-The original code is valid without these, but probably not aligned with the development intent of declaring `ITest` and `ITest.IStuff`.*
+*NOTE: The original code is valid without any of these fixes, but probably not aligned with the development intent of declaring `ITest` and `ITest.IStuff`.
+Once those interfaces are used, additional fixes like Fix-3 then become required.*

 The (fixed) contract interface: